-I bring both policy and community organizing experience to my first term in office.
+I bring both policy and community organizing experience to office.
 I was a fellow at the Women’s Policy Institute in Rhode Island, a policy training program.
 I am a sociologist who writes books and articles about social change, and I teach college classes in the state prison and at UMASS Boston.
 A former counselor, I worked for several years with children in the foster care system.
-I am founder of two nonprofit organizations (including the Prison Op-Ed Project), and hold leadership positions on several local boards, including the Progressive Democrats of America, and the Sierra Club.
+I am founder of two nonprofit organizations, and hold leadership positions on several local boards.
 I am a Committeewoman for the Rhode Island Democratic Party.
 I speak fluent Spanish.

 I believe that the job of an elected official is to ensure our that our community is heard.
 We need to build an environment that encourages students to learn, families to live, and businesses to grow.
 We need to do so with energy and vision.
 I promise to always be accessible.
 I will always be willing to listen, and transparent about my decisions.

 Teddy Roosevelt once said, “Do what you can, where you are, with what you have.”